Friedrich42/murrr.space/content/posts/smartid-integration.md

 ### Session creation

-To make this request first thing you need is to ask his country and ID code.
+To make this request first thing you need is to ask user's country and ID code.

-The second thing you need is a cryptographically safe random value.
+Also you need is a cryptographically safe random value.
 You need to compute SHA hash of the value and then encode the result to base64.
 You can use SHA 256, 384 or 512.
 I'll use 256 in these examples.

-The final pseudocode function looks like `base64encode(sha256(random()))`.
+The final pseudocode looks like `base64encode(sha256(random()))`.
 You can refer to [documentation](https://github.com/SK-EID/smart-id-documentation#23121-sending-authentication-request) for more information.

 ```python
 import os
 import hashlib